 - Go to WooCommerce → Settings → Products → Product Tables.
 Enter your license key and choose the default options for your product tables.
 Make sure you include the add-to-cart column in the 'Columns' section, and select the variations dropdown option under 'Variations'.
 This will show your WooCommerce variations as dropdown lists in the add to cart column.
 All the other settings are optional.
 Choose whichever are most suitable for your store.

-Now it's time to list variation dropdowns in a table.
+Now it's time to list WooCommerce variation dropdown menus in a table.
 There are two easy ways to add variation dropdowns to the WooCommerce shop page:

 - Use the options on the plugin settings page to enable the product table layout on the shop and/or category pages, replacing the default layouts in your theme.